Code-Pwn/RTCP-Writeups/printf/printf.md

 Usually if we are given an executable and a library together, the juicy bits are located in the library so I looked at that first.
-(Another factor might have been, that the `.dll` was a .Net binary which has several very good decompiler).
+(Another factor might have been, that the `.dll` was a .Net binary which has several very good decompilers).
 My weapon of choice for .Net usually is `dnSpy` but that is just because I have never really used any other .Net decompiler.
 And after looking through the file for a bit I found the flag.